strong4s/strong4s/README.md

 - 👋 Hi, I’m @strong4s.
 You can call me Francis.
 - 👀 I’m interested in data science projects which focus on utilities such as energy, transportation, and water.

-- 🌱 I’m currently learning SQL, Tensorflow, and PowerBI.
+- 🌱 I’m currently learning Tensorflow, and PowerBI.

 - 📫 How to reach me:
  -   LinkedIn: https://www.linkedin.com/in/francis-quintana-5a8760136/